ShyftSolutions/localstack_example/README.md

 - Lambda Function
 - DynamoDB Table

+# Python
+The python source code for the lambda function is in `lambda_functions/lambda.py`.
+If you make any changes to this code to explore your options, be sure you rerun `deploy.sh` from the `tf-build` directory so that it will make a new zip of the file and terraform will update your lambda funcion

 # Starting up the stack
 The `tf-build` directory contains the sample terraform configuration file and a deploy.sh script.
 In order to run your localstack environment, after the dev container is running in your terminal navigate to the `tf-build` directory and run the `deploy.sh` script.